3vasi0n89/Home-Assistant-Notification-Center-Hub/README.md

 * Last Message
 * Low Battery Warning

+These are just some included automations to help show you real life examples of how I use the calls.

 ## Additional Abilities

 * Send Notifications to multiple notify components using only 1 service call